50 Things You Need For Your First House + The Essential Move-In Checklist

-- Rug: If your living room has hardwood floors or scratchy carpet, a large rug will help make the space feel homier.
-Pick one with neutral tones to match the furniture or with splashes of color to stand out.
+- Rug: If your living room has hardwood floors or scratchy carpeting, a large rug will help make the space feel homier.
+Pick one with neutral tones to match your furniture or with splashes of color to stand out.

 Tip: When buying new furniture for your living space, take notes on possible obstacles, such as hanging light fixtures, narrow hallways and tight stairways.
 A good rule of thumb is to purchase furniture 4 – 5 inches less in width than a passageway.

 As the heart of the home, the kitchen can contain endless items, but we kept our list to the most important basics.

 - Plates and silverware: You don’t need to go overboard with an extensive set of dishware and utensils.
 However, purchase enough to cover everyone in your household plus an extra set or two for guests.